Philippines: Visayas - February 2008

-I've been here for ten fantastic days!
-For those of you who want more comfort, there's also Casa de la Playa on the same beach, more expensive but more chic.
+I spent ten fantastic days there!
+For those who want more comfort, there is also Casa de la Playa on the same beach, more expensive but more chic.

-Here I am now on the island of Negrosafter a stormy crossing in the true sense of the word.
-The weather, so beautiful so far, has since last night turned gray, rainy and windy.
+Here I am now on the island of Negrosafter a stormy crossing in the literal sense of the word.
+The weather, so nice until then, has turned grey, rainy and windy since yesterday evening.

-In the boat, this morning, there was among the passengers an old gentleman on a drip, lying in a stretcher stuck in the middle of the aisle between the seats, laid there by the local ambulance...
-The 45-minute dance of the little ferry in the waves and gusts of wind that shook us on both sides must have been torture for him.
+On the boat this morning, there was an old man on a drip among the passengers, lying in a stretcher stuck in the middle of the aisle between the seats, put there by the local ambulance...
+The 45 minutes of dancing on the small ferry in the waves and the gusts of wind that shook us from one side to the other must have been a torture for him.

-As always, when you take a ferry ticket, you are asked to fill out a small form, in duplicate, with name, age and nationality.
-A list of passengers, supposedly for statistics.
+As always, when you take a ferry ticket, you are asked to fill in a small form, in duplicate, with name, age and nationality.
+A passenger list, supposedly for statistics.
 Mmm...
-Rather, if the boat would join other wrecks between two islands, in my opinion.
+More in case the boat would go to join other wrecks between two islands, in my opinion.

 Ultimate dives in Siquijor

-I finished my stay at Siquijor by two memorable experiences: an underwater encounter on Saturday with the famous mandarin fish promised by Neal, the Kiwi Divemaster; and cockfights, favorite sport of Filipinos on Sunday (with Mass and karaoke).
-But I will come back and tell you about the incredible cockpit in more detail in a day or two, thanks to a better internet connection that I have tonight...
+I ended my stay in Siquijor by two memorable experiences: an underwater encounter on Saturday with the famous mandarin fish promised by Neal, the Kiwi Divemaster; and cockfightsThis is the favorite sport of the Filipinos on Sundays (with mass and karaoke).
+But I'll come back to tell you more about the incredible cockfighting arena in a day or two, thanks to a better internet connection than the one I have tonight...

-Saturday afternoon so, despite a nasty ear otitis in the right ear and a computer in the harbor (suddenly, Neal lent me his), I went diving.
-Well yes, it's not every day that we have the chance to admire mandarin fish...
+Saturday afternoon, despite a nasty ear infection in my right ear and a broken computer (so Neal lent me his), I went diving.
+Yes, it's not every day that we have the chance to admire mandarin fish...

-The ear went down without too much pain, with a few whispers and squeaks, it was on the way up and once out of the water that I understood my pain...
-Good.
-I've got the drops to treat all that properly and I don't plan to dive again until the day after tomorrow: that's three full days in the dry, it should be almost healed by then.
+The ear went down, without too much pain, with some hissing and squeaking, it's when I came back up and once out of the water that I understood my pain...
+Well.
+I have the drops to take care of it and I don't plan to dive again before the day after tomorrow: that's three full days in the dry, it should be almost healed by then.
 It's almost back to normal today.
-In Leyte, the left ear had already been acting up the first week, but within two days it was back to normal.
-In short, let's close the "diving sores" parenthesis.
+Already, in Leyte, the first week, the left ear had been playing up, but in two days, it was back to normal.
+Anyway, let's close the "diving injuries" parenthesis.

-We made the "house-reef" from Sandugan Beach, a pretty reef I had not explored yet.
-The charming little mandarins so coveted were at the rendezvous, hidden under the coral.
+We made the "house-reef" of Sandugan beach, a very nice reef that I had not explored yet.
+The charming little mandarins I had been looking for were there, hidden under the coral.

-Lively, stealthy, they are cute full with their small square head and fins-fans, but not easy to photograph.
-Especially when one finds oneself to make small yoyos with a recalcitrant ear from one end to the other of a pile of coral that one does not want to strike with the palms ...
+Lively, furtive, they are very cute with their small square head and their fins, but not easy to photograph.
+Especially when you find yourself doing little yo-yos with a recalcitrant ear from one end to the other of a cluster of coral that you don't want to hit with your fins...